oconnor663/jacko.io/posts/object_soup.md

 ## Part Four: Indexes

-It turns out we can do better with simpler tools.
-We can keep Alice and Bob in a `Vec` and have them refer to each other by index ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=edc7d9ebf27a9785e8ac7cc2a8e32296)):
+We can do better with simpler tools.
+Keep Alice and Bob in a `Vec` and have them refer to each other by index ([Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=edc7d9ebf27a9785e8ac7cc2a8e32296)):

 ```rust